 Credit earned with a "C" or better at other regionally accredited colleges and universities may be applied toward Eureka College programs and requirements after it has been evaluated and approved for transfer.
-For transfer credit to be applied to any general education or major requirement, it must approximate the equivalent work at the College.
-The total of hours transferred from each previous institution is shown on the Eureka College transcript, with the GPA of Eureka College course work being used to determine academic status and honors listings.
+For transfer credit to be applied to any general education or major requirement, it must approximate the equivalent work at Eureka College.
+The total of hours transferred from each previous institution is shown on the Eureka College transcript, with the GPA of Eureka College coursework being used to determine academic status and honors listings.
+Transfer courses do not go into the GPA calculation.